-Searching for a good transitional living program from Iowa can be very disorienting, why should a girl that just ended treatment go through a transitional living program?
-Journey Home is intended for young women who need time and space to adjust to society again, after spending months away.
+Searching for a good transitional living program from Iowa can be very disorienting, why should a girl or child assigned female at birth that just ended treatment go through a transitional living program?
+Journey Home is intended for teens who need time and space to adjust to society again, after spending months away.

-Any girl from Iowa can participate in our transitional living program, and it is particularly suited for young women struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.
+Any girl or child assigned female at birth from Iowa can participate in our transitional living program, and it is particularly suited for teens struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.

 To make sure that Journey Home is the best fit for your Iowa family, we conduct an admissions interview, which is the first of many personalized steps specifically designed for every young woman’s needs and desires.

-Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help young women all over the country, including Iowa.
+Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help teens all over the country, including Iowa.

 Our transitional living program from Iowa includes the family as an active part of the treatment, because we find that involving family and having a good, open and honest relationship with parents and siblings is the best proactive factor for a successful therapeutic process and a successful and happier life.